 About the Authors

-Robbie is a senior corporate and commercial associate solicitor at Hayes solicitors.
-As part of Robbie’s corporate work, he advises on items such as shareholder agreements, share purchase agreements, joint ventures, business sales and business purchases.
-Robbie advises on commercial litigation with a particular focus on high value, multi-party litigation, for corporate clients, State entities, charities and private individuals, both on the Plaintiff and Defence side.
-Robbie has experience in utilising Alternative Dispute Resolution such as arbitration and mediation.
+Robbie is a senior corporate and commercial associate solicitor.
+Robbie advises on items such as shareholder agreements, share purchase agreements, joint ventures, business sales and business purchases.
+Robbie also advises on commercial litigation with a particular focus on high value, multi-party litigation, for corporate clients, State entities, charities and private individuals, both on the Plaintiff and Defence side.

 Michael is a solicitor in the Commercial Litigation & Dispute Resolution team.
 He has experience advising commercial clients with respect to a wide variety of issues and has particular interest in Alternative Dispute Resolution.
 He has concluded a number of high value disputes by way of mediation and gained a wealth of experience acting as panel solicitor in relation to the defence of solicitor’s professional negligence claims.